rnr3007/the-barrans-saga/README.md

 # The Barrans Saga
 This repository is created to perform Kawah Edukasi screening test

-Created by Riva Nur Rahim, based on JDK 11.0.3 and Maven 3.8.5
+Created by Riva, based on JDK 11.0.3 and Maven 3.8.5

 # How to run